Reality Intertextualization Project

 1. The other realms are other branes, alongside our brane/universe in the higher-dimensional bulk.
 The RIP's comm-gauge wormholes have been observed oscillating relative to one another, and it is hypothesized that this creates a moving wavelike disturbance in the bulk.
 Reflections of this disturbance can then be used to detect what is out there.
 It may also be that tiny baby universes or 'minibranes' are being created and 'thrown' across the bulk, and the effects of these collisions are being detected and analyzed.
 Or, the minibranes have detector devices in them that pass their data through a comm-gauge wormhole to the RIP.
 It may even be that the 'thrown' minibranes attempt to somehow connect to the full-sized branes they encounter, via another wormhole.

-3. The other realms are subsectors of dark matter and dark energy.
-Each operates according to its own set of physical laws, but interacts with each other and with regular matter only very weakly or not at all.
+4. The other realms are subsectors of dark matter and dark energy.
+Each operates according to its own set of physical laws, but interact with each other and with regular matter only very weakly or not at all.
 The RIP attempts to create disturbances in these sectors to measure what interactions occur and thus what laws are in effect there.

 Assuming the RIP's results are real, the 453,644 and counting realities detected by the project have major philosophical and futurological implications.
 It may be that these realms are the answer to the Fermi Paradox.
 Advanced civilizations may migrate to these realities in transaturation ascension events, leaving our reality behind.
 On a darker note, it may be that hidden dangers live in these realms, that destroy expanding civilizations.
 These implications mean that the RIP will likely continue to be watched closely by Terragens.